gcallah/BookReviews/goodspeed.md

 I think an analogy might be useful here.
-Imagine some writer who loaded up on amphetamines and tried to complete three books in a month by working 20 hours a day, but collapsed before he was able to complete any of them.
+Imagine some writer who loaded up on amphetamines and tried to complete three books in a month by working 20 hours a day, but collapsed before he was able to finsih any of them.
 If he recovered, and then completed the three books over the next few decades to great acclaim, it appears that G would claim that the amphetamine-fueled period of writing was not an unsustainable boom, since the books were eventually